 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The Family Social Services Administration and its partners continue to seek opportunities to deliver high quality instruction and certification to childcare providers throughout the state.
+The Indiana Family Social Services Administration and its partners continue to seek opportunities to deliver high-quality instruction and certification to child care providers throughout the state.
 Although programs offered to date effectively provide continuing education to daycare providers, many providers still struggle to find the time and means to take advantage of on-going education and certification opportunities.
-As a potential solution for daycare providers, a web based learning model has been proposed to address the needs of providers in areas with limited or no access to on-going education.
+As a potential solution for daycare providers, a web-based learning model has been proposed to address the needs of providers in areas with limited or no access to on-going education.

 What is the Child Development Associate (CDA) credential?